Absurd fantasies & Refexive De-Constructions:

 4. Jonathan Demme’s Rachel Getting Married (2008)

 This is such an Obama-era movie.
 How can I back that up?
 See the upper-“middle class” East Coast family all dressed in Indian Saris for a cross-cultural wedding; gathering and not fighting about politics.
 They have enough trauma to wade through as Anne Hathaway’s character, Kym, cannot forgive herself for an accident that ripped the family apart years ago.
 This is one of the most honest representations of 12-step processes I’ve ever seen.
 This is also exactly how most weddings in my community feel: artistic family reunions.
+Also: Anna Deavere Smith can do anything and I am captivated.

 I saw this in high school and it also introduced me to the genius musician Robyn Hitchcock, who I’ve now seen live twice.